Wild and Dangerous (Lies): The (Misrepresented) World of Exotic Pets

 Earlier this year in January, completely unbeknownst to me, my spotted genet ‘Fuffy’ made his television debut in an episode of the Canadian documentary series called Doc Zone, Wild and Dangerous: The World of Exotic Pets directed by Jason Young.

-By pure chance after the episode had left my memory, I stumbled upon another upload of the documentary and I was dumbfounded, to say the least, to see the lazy ignorance it presented and the unauthorized use of my and others Youtube footage of our pets, juxtaposed with nasty accusations toward exotic pet owners, essentially suggesting we are too dense to realize we shouldn’t have our animals and that they shouldn’t live with us, by an incomprehensibly challenged PhD.
+By pure chance after the episode had left my memory, I stumbled upon another upload of the documentary and I was dumbfounded, to say the least, to see the lazy ignorance it presented and the unauthorized use of my and others' Youtube footage of our pets.
+It was juxtaposed with nasty accusations toward exotic pet owners, essentially suggesting we are too dense to realize we shouldn’t have our animals and that they shouldn’t live with us, by an incomprehensibly challenged PhD.

 Operating with a premise that pegs exotic pet owners as naïve, foolish, egoists desperate for 'status', the narrative essentially poses the loaded question, what drives these people to do something so dangerous and unethical?